 He was strutting around the stage, lunging at the crowd.
 We lost all our new girlfriends after about 30 seconds.
 Miller went after them as they disappeared back to the disco room.
 Jimmy grabbed us and we went crazy on the floor.
 Pushing those who were just standing there, transfixed by Denney’s stare.
 Jimmy was bouncing up and down with his hands at his sides.

 “It’s the Pogo,” he shouted.

 Okay, but it reminded me of the Irish Step dancing we did at the Ritz in Boston, substituting aerials for the tap dancing.

 “Here’s our 45, coming out soon,” Denney announced, “We Got the Neutron Bomb.”

 Maybe they were the new Bob Dylan, pursuing peace through strength.
 We were going crazy in front of the stage, pushing each other.
-Jimmy’s pogo was easily tripped up and he ended up on his ass while we pushed anyone near us into a big doggy pile.
+Jimmy’s pogo was easily tripped up.
+He ended up on his ass while we pushed anyone near us into a big doggy pile.
 We called it doggy style dancing.
 John Denney just stared at a pile of twenty kids laying at his feet.
 They ran off stage.
 We ran upstairs and intercepted them as they escaped into the Green Room.
 Only their drummer, Nicky Beat, would talk to us.
 He looked more like a jock than a rocker, tall, muscular, with a big head and bigger nose.
-Both Denneys were scary looking.
+Both Denney’s were scary looking.
 The long stare was their trademark way of connecting with the audience.

 “We’re auditioning bands for a movie.
 You were great.
 We want you, guys.”